 June 15, 2023

-Paul Bernard recently completed his first year as President & CEO at AHC.
+Paul Bernard recently completed his first year as President & CEO at Affordable Homes & Communities.
 We sat down with him for an interview to learn more about his experience at AHC, ideas for the future, favorite movies and books, first job, and so much more.

 What’s been your most significant learning since becoming CEO of AHC?